The Holy Ghost is the key to all gospel/spiritual knowledge. Without Him our memories would fade what even our eyes beheld, and we would forget.

 5 And by the power of the Holy Ghost ye may know the truth of all things.

 From Adam’s time to our time it has been the same.
 We exercise faith in God’s word and pray for confirmation, and the Holy Ghost gives us an undeniable witness of the truth.
-This is the pattern, and we have literally had it from day one.
+This is the pattern, and we have literally had that pattern from day one.